-COST ESTIMATE FOR PROVISION OF SERVICE:
+COST ESTIMATE FOR PROVISION OF SERVICE: \$0

-PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: The City Wastewater Utility is not currently serving the Annexation Area.
-Sewer lines will be provided by the developer.
+PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Sanitary sewer service to existing buildings is now available to the Annexation Area in a manner equivalent to the Comparable Areas.
+Sewer lines to new buildings will be provided by the developer.
 The City will incur no cost for sanitary sewer services as a result of this annexation.